mtsl8/wide-current/digital/software/scripts/index.md

   * wifi is not difficult to set up, but not currently supported.
 [(reason1)](/digital/emag-health.md) [(reason2)](/ditital/wireless/limitations.md)

-* currently defaults to Nvidia proprietary drivers (which make a mess of things but support inexpensive GPUs)
+* currently defaults to nvidia proprietary drivers
   * using intel or amd drivers is a relatively simple change; options provided in _main.conf_
 ___

 #### 1. prepare installation:

-download the latest release of this repository.
+* download the latest "-install" [release](/https://github.com/mtsl8/wide-current/releases) of this repository.

-edit the .conf files directly or use your own. directions in the comments
+* edit the .conf files directly or use your own. (directions in the comments)

 #### 2. prepare drive:

-_format.sh_: creates new GPT partition table and uses the settings in<br/>
+_format.sh_: creates a new GPT partition table and uses the settings in<br/>
  _format.conf_ to create, format and label the required partitions.

 #### 3. mount and install base system

-_bootstrap.sh_: connects to the internet, mounts newly created filesystem,<br/> (downloads/verifies/) installs system binaries, and chroots into the new installation.
+_bootstrap.sh_: connects to the internet, mounts the newly created filesystem,<br/> (downloads, verifies, &) installs system binaries, and chroots into the new installation.

 #### 4. set up and populate new base system